These are the best early Black Friday deals on AirPods right now

 Looking to buy AirPod headphones this year, for yourself or as a holiday gift?
-I have good news for you: All three flavors of Apple's signature true wireless headphones are at, or near, the lowest prices we've ever seen.
+Good news: All three flavors of Apple's signature true wireless headphones are at, or near, the lowest prices we've ever seen.
 But let's back up a bit: If you walk into an Apple Store, you'd be paying $159 for the standard AirPods, $199 for the AirPods with wireless charging case and $249 for the AirPods Pro with better sound quality and active noise cancellation.
 But as a bunch of major retailers kick off their Black Friday sales early, we're now seeing bargains that generally meet or beat the discounts we saw last month during Prime Day.

 AirPods pricing 2020